-- The vessel must be mechanically sound in all respects, seaworthy for fishing in the designated charter region(s), and suitably equipped for fishing Pacific halibut with conventional longline gear. - 2.
+- 1. The vessel must be mechanically sound in all respects, seaworthy for fishing in the designated charter region(s), and suitably equipped for fishing Pacific halibut with conventional longline gear. - 2.
 The vessel must have a well-insulated fish hold capable of packing all retained species in ice.
-Vessels will not be permitted to use RSW or slush ice. - The vessel must have adequate deck space to allow the IPHC Secretariat to carry out their duties. - 4.
+Vessels will not be permitted to use RSW or slush ice. - 3.
+The vessel must have adequate deck space to allow the IPHC Secretariat to carry out their duties.
+With one to two IPHC Secretariat assigned to a chartered vessel, this requires space to mount a recording shack (approximately 0.91 m by 0.97 m by 1.9 m high (36" by 38" by 74" high) with an attached measuring scale and cradle 1.2 m x 0.6 m x 0.2 m (48" x 24" x 8").
+The location of the shack must not obstruct fishing or processing operations and must be close to the dressing table.
+The ideal setup is to have the scale and cradle attached to the shack directly below one (1) of the shack windows.
+This allows for optimal communication among IPHC Secretariat.
+Please provide a deck diagram with proposed shack and scale/cradle position indicated with your application. - 4.
 Accommodations shall be clean and sanitary.
-The vessel shall have adequate accommodations for the vessel crew and one IPHC Secretariat staff, including women.
+The vessel shall have adequate accommodations for the vessel crew and two IPHC Secretariat, including women.
 The vessel must be equipped with clean, sanitary, dry, and comfortable mattresses, but no bedding, for IPHC Secretariat-assigned personnel.